noelle-crawfish/Enumerating-Polycubes/Wolfram Community Post/README.md

 ![Some 8-cube polycubes][7]

 ## Results
+The number of distinct polycubes possible for *n* cubes.

 | n 	| polycubes 	|   	| n  	| polycubes 	|
 |:---:	|-----------:	|---	|:----:	|---------:	|
 | 1 	|         1 	|   	| 6  	|       166 	|